Healthy snacking as substitute of cigarettes

 Salted, definitely.
 Because it is salt cravings that drive a lot of snacking.
 Pistachios are one of those paradoxical fatty goods that are not fattening.
 They contain instead ‘heart-healthy’ unsaturated fats, and minerals like potassium.
 Each nut provides four calories of useful energy which somehow, by the wonders of our complex metabolism, is reluctant to convert into fat stores in the body.
 Of course, buy the nuts in the shells.

 Now veggies, and these days ecologists too, will not really approve, but herrings – ‘the Little Fish That Feeds Multitudes’ as the National Geographic once rather nicely put it, is a very healthy snack.
-As well as being very calorie-friendly, herrings are one of the best food sources of vitamin D, the vitamin that our bodies can ‘in theory’ make for itself in sunlight, but in practice, given lousy weather or overwork, may still not be getting enough of.
+As well as being very calorie-friendly, herrings are one of the best food sources of vitamin D. Vitamin D is the vitamin that our bodies can ‘in theory’ make for itself in sunlight, but in practice, given lousy weather or overwork, may still not be getting enough of.
 And there seems to be a lot more to vitamin D than merely strong teeth and bones.

 Herrings (like many fish) are also loaded with certain fatty acids which help prevent heart disease and keep the brain functioning properly.
 For the same reason, it also seem to be able to combat inflammatory conditions, such as Crohn’s disease and arthritis.
 In fact, it is probably because herring have for centuries been considered the food of the poor, that they are still often undervalued as part of a healthy diet.